Decred-Bulls/decred-marketing/README.md

 - Publish there also older content which needs more likes + comments
 - Then everybody should go through that content and like+comment+subscribe!
 - Start re-purposing Exitus'es videos on mentioned platforms: podcasts, Medium, publish0x, monthly Tweetstorm sumarries
-- Start re-purposing all Podcasts content - summarize and post Tweetstorms + Medium + publish0x
+- Start re-purposing all Podcasts content - summarize and post Tweetstorms + Medium + publish0x; publish on Youtube
 - Post every new content from every channel to new Discord+Matrix channel